williamnagels/cpptraining/exercises/README.md

 ## Solving the exercises
 1. Navigate to the folder of the module you're interested in (e.g., containers).
 Open the corresponding exercise file, such as containers/ex1.cpp, to start with the first exercise.
 2. Look for the symbol test_1 within that file and read the associated documentation.
 The instructions should clarify what needs to be done.
 Each test file (e.g. containers/ex1.cpp) will typically contain several local symbols like test_1, test_2, etc., and one global symbol, such as cont_ex1.
 This global symbol is called by the test binary.
 You can see the global symbols needed to build each binary in the main.cpp file in each submodule.
+3. After making changes to the source files, compile the project.
+4. Run the binary that contains the excercise you were making to test if your changes are correct.